HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Feeding

-A feed once a month or so would be appreciated during the growing seasons.
+A feed once every month or two would be appreciated during the growing seasons.

 Houseplant Feed for sale on Amazon.com